 Next we look at the manufacturing overhead.
 Now you may recall from an earlier discussion, manufacturing overhead all those factory related costs, that are not classified as direct materials and not classified as direct labor.

-Cost of goods manufactured let’s try to understand what do we mean by this not by this term.
+Cost of goods manufactured let’s try to understand what do we mean by this term.
 Cost of goods that this is your cost of the goods that I’ve been fully finished.
-Now what happens when your goods are fully finished? remember this building number 2 is your plant, well onece your goods your furniture is fully finished it moves to the next building, building number3.
+Now what happens when your goods are fully finished?
+Remember this building number 2 is your plant, well once your goods your furniture is fully finished, it moves to the next building, building Number 3.
 And building number 3 we call that your finished goods warehouse.